A Napa Experience: Black Executive Men Celebrates First Year

 “Since starting Black Executive Men back in 2015 as a therapy practice for Black men in corporate America, I’ve learned that Black men want to come together in a way that represents their internal life—culture, style, luxury—and their external business identity,” said Jewel Love.
 “Other networks offer one or the other.
 Our hybrid model offers both.
 Men are hungry for it, and they appreciate it, so we’ll keep building with that at the center.”

 As an illuminating moon settled over the rolling hills of Napa, the men of BEM stepped outside for what has become a hallmark of their gatherings—the cigar ceremony.
 The glow of the lighter sparked against the evening sky as the rich aroma of premium tobacco mingled with the crisp California air.
 There’s a ritualistic elegance to this moment.
 In the world of business, cigars have long symbolized success, power, and reflection.
-For BEM, the ceremony is more than tradition—it’s an act of slowing down, of celebrating victories while contemplating the road ahead.
+For Black Executive Men, the ceremony is more than tradition—it’s an act of slowing down, of celebrating victories while contemplating the road ahead.

 Photo credit: kvonfoto

-Watching them, suited in tailored navy, white, and burgundy blazers, glass of wine in one hand and cigar in the other, it was clear that these moments embodied the essence of BEM: sophistication, brotherhood, and intentionality.
+Watching them, suited in tailored navy, white, and burgundy blazers, glass of wine in one hand and cigar in the other, it was clear that these moments embodied the essence of Black Executive Men: sophistication, brotherhood, and intentionality.
 Just as private equity deals take time to cultivate, a cigar forces you to slow down, savor, and reflect on the bigger picture.
 As one member told me with a smile: “Some of our best ideas and partnerships start right here—with a cigar, a glass of wine, and real conversation.”

 For me, as a writer who covers the intersections of travel and culture, this first-year reflection is about witnessing a modern extension of Black internationalism.
-The way BEM moves—from Manhattan art galleries to Miami pool houses, from Napa Valley wine cellars to global activations in London, Accra, and Dubai—evokes a long-standing legacy of Black economic cooperation across borders.
+The way Black Executive Men moves—from Manhattan art galleries to Miami pool houses, from Napa Valley wine cellars to global activations in London, Accra, and Dubai—evokes a long-standing legacy of Black economic cooperation across borders.
 This is business and brotherhood traveling together, building a cultural and financial footprint that is both rooted and global.
 These events have become cultural markers, affirming that Black excellence belongs everywhere, including at the highest levels of global finance.

 Jay and Jewel, the founders, understand a critical reality of private equity: capital validates credibility.
 Community, style, and representation are essential, but without sustainable economic impact, they remain hollow buzzwords.
-What BEM is building—a private equity firm (BEM Capital) paired with a powerful ecosystem (BEM Private Equity Network)—is rewriting the script.
+What Black Executive Men is building—a private equity firm (BEM Capital) paired with a powerful ecosystem (BEM Private Equity Network)—is rewriting the script.
 By raising 100% of their capital from Black men and reinvesting directly into Black-led funds and businesses, they are proving that capital and culture amplify each other.

 WHAT’S AHEAD

-As BEM steps into its second year, the question now is how vast BEM’s influence can become.
+As Black Executive Men steps into its second year, the question now is how vast BEM’s influence can become.
 Will the network grow into a global capital powerhouse, setting new precedents in London, Dubai, Nairobi, and Accra?
 Can its collective influence push policy changes in private equity and venture capital—creating pathways that ensure the 5% of senior roles held by Black professionals becomes 15%, 20%, or more?
 Could it help bridge the gap so that the less than 1% of venture funding currently reaching Black founders finally reflects the talent, ideas, and scale of Black entrepreneurship?

 In the hills of Napa, I saw the foundation of something larger than a network.
 I saw a movement deliberately blending elegance, culture, and strategic cooperation to create economic power that can travel the world.
 As Jay told me that evening: “We’re not just building a fund.
 We’re building a future where our success creates more success.”
 And with every handshake, toast, and deal, that future feels closer than ever.